G-Node/nix/docs/tagging.md

 ![multiple_regions_3D_plot](./images/3d_mtag.png "multiple regions in 3D")

-The only things that need to be changed in the above code, is the layout of the data (now 3-dimensional) and further entries into **position** and **extent** *DataArrays* along the second dimension (compare tables in the figure).
+The only things that need to be changed in the above code, are the layout of the data (now 3-dimensional) and further entries into **position** and **extent** *DataArrays* along the second dimension (compare tables in the figure).
 Again, these *DataArrays* are **always** 2D, the first